Work breakdown structures

 • Only the unit cost is affected when the quantity has been changed.

-When you are creating multiple WBS items, you are able to group the data and view the Work Breakdown Structure Hierarchy.
+When you are creating multiple WBS items, you are able to group the data and view the Work Breakdown Structure hierarchy.

 The Quantity Roll-Up feature lets you roll up and derive at the parent item’s quantity from detailed level takeoff quantities, while eliminating the need to manually calculate these roll-up values.
 Estimate is capable of automatically rolling up quantities (versus a manual roll-up) directly in the WBS by using the Auto-Quantity (Roll-Up) field.